 (I’ve made a free printable of this quote, available right here!)

-If you are walking through a difficult time right now, may I encourage you to think back over some times when you have seen God work on your behalf?
-If you weren’t journaling at the time, maybe you can write down a few things right now.
-Was there a special Psalm or song that God used to minister to your heart?
-For our family, Psalm 91 was a psalm we read over and over through the time that Michael was hospitalized, and four years later it still holds such deep meaning for us.
+If you are walking through a difficult time right now, may I encourage you to think back over some times in your past when you have seen God work on your behalf?
+If you weren’t journaling at the time, maybe you can write down a few things that come to mind right now.
+Was there a particular Psalm or song God used to minister to your heart?
+For our family, Psalm 91 was a psalm we read over and over through the time that Michael was hospitalized, and all these years later, it still holds such deep meaning for us.